 We’re no stranger to innovation.
 We’ve evolved, responded, adapted and innovated for over 170 years.
 To have a positive impact on our environment, we’ve already achieved a great deal.
 From renewable biomass boilers and electric car charging points, to planet-friendly inks and FSC approved paper.

-What’s more, we are also signed up to the Climate Change Agreement and HRH Prince of Wales’s Terra Carta – two high-profile charters for 21st-century sustainability.
+What’s more, we are also signed up to the Climate Change Agreement, a high-profile charter for 21st-century sustainability.
 Our EcoVadis certification further bolsters our credentials in respect of corporate social responsibility.